01 Feb Spiritual Healing: Using Faith in a Higher Power

 The STEP project tried to control for this possibility by standardizing the method and type of prayer.
 The study also limited the project to those suffering from heart-related ailments, but despite the size and sophisticated design of the study, no significant results were found.

-Many believers of intercessory prayer are galvanized by the findings of a meta-review from 2000 showing mixed to to positive results on distance prayer’s efficacy, but this study predates and does not include the results of MANTRA and STEP.
+Many believers of intercessory prayer are galvanized by the findings of a meta-review from 2000 showing mixed to positive results on distance prayer’s efficacy, but this study predates and does not include the results of MANTRA and STEP.
 A later meta-review noted a small positive effect, but the quality of the individual studies varied.

 It can be argued that despite the inconclusive results of these studies, surely prayer and spiritual healing can be seen as an innocuous behavior.
 The power of placebo is strong and if it provides comfort for those who believe, prayer can only have a positive benefit.
 Yet, this is only true if practitioners do not forego medical treatment.